tkoopman/Generic-Synthesis-Patcher/README.md

 - Forward action will find matching parent record and forward only the selected fields to the winning record.
   This is useful when you have multiple patches for the one record all for different fields.
   It has a few extra modes for when forwarding lists, like Container/Outfit Items.
 - Merge action is the newest to be added.
-This would be similar to bash, but with more control, like using filters to only merge some record, only merging select fields, or excluding a plugin from a merge.
+This would be similar to bash, but with more control, like using filters to only merge some record, only merging select fields, or excluding a plug-in from a merge.

-Please see [Rule Settings](docs/Settings.md), [Implemented Fields](docs/Fields.md) and [Examples](Examples/) for more details.
+Please see [Documentation](https://tkoopman.github.io/Generic-Synthesis-Patcher/) and [Examples](Examples/) for more details.

 While this is not intended to replace more specific / complex Synthesis patchers, it can do a lot of more generic changes and fixes to your load order, or even be used post bash to assist in fixing anything missed by bash.
 A number of current patchers would however fit into this generic category.